-Enrollment in this course is considered an acknowledgment that the student will review and follow the course syllabus and additional university policies as stated within the student handbook, university catalog and student information provided by the university through the campus website.
+Enrollment in this course is considered an acknowledgment that the student will review and follow the course syllabus and additional college policies as stated within the student handbook, college catalog and student information provided by the college through the campus website.

 This syllabus is not a legal contract, but serves as a general outline for the semester.
-The professor reserves the right to make adjustments to the course as the need arises.
+The instructor reserves the right to make adjustments to the course as the need arises.